Enhancing Circuit Fidelity in Transmon Qubit Rings via Operation Duration Tuning under Strong Connectivity Noise: Introduction

 \section{Introduction}

-Superconducting qubits are a leading platform for quantum computation owing to their precise controllability and the potential for long coherence times under optimized conditions~\cite{Blais2024,Blais2007,Schuster2007}.
-They rely on Josephson junctions to enable fast electrical manipulation of quantum states, forming the foundation for scalable gate-based architectures~\cite{Josephson1962,Josephson1974,You2011}.
-Among these implementations, the transmon qubit—a refined version of the Cooper-pair box—has become the dominant design because of its reduced charge sensitivity and enhanced coherence~\cite{Koch2007,Paik2011}.
-Typically fabricated from aluminum and operated at temperatures below 30 mK, transmon circuits achieve strong coupling to coplanar waveguide (CPW) resonators by concentrating the electric field near the qubit~\cite{Yoshihara2017,Kollar2019}.
-This configuration strengthens the dispersive interactions essential for quantum information processing~\cite{Jaynes1963,Cummings2013}, but also introduces connectivity-related noise that can degrade fidelity during multi-qubit operations~\cite{Robert2022,Fu2024}.
+Superconducting qubits represent a leading platform for scalable quantum computation, combining precise controllability with the potential for extended coherence under optimized conditions~\cite{Blais2024,Blais2007,Schuster2007}.
+Building on this foundation, these systems exploit Josephson junctions to enable rapid electrical manipulation of quantum states, forming the basis for gate-based architectures~\cite{Josephson1962,Josephson1974,You2011}.
+Among various implementations, the transmon qubit—a refined Cooper pair box design—has emerged as the dominant architecture due to its reduced charge noise sensitivity and enhanced coherence properties~\cite{Koch2007,Paik2011}.
+Typically fabricated from aluminum and operated below 30 mK, transmons achieve strong coupling to coplanar waveguide (CPW) resonators by concentrating electric fields near the qubit~\cite{Yoshihara2017,Kollar2019}.
+While this configuration enhances dispersive interactions vital for quantum information processing~\cite{Jaynes1963,Cummings2013}, it simultaneously introduces connectivity induced noise that significantly degrades fidelity in multiqubit operations~\cite{Robert2022,Fu2024}.

-A critical challenge arises from the noise-fidelity trade-off: while reduction of noises favors shallower circuit depths, such shallow circuits inherently lack the computational capacity required for complex quantum algorithms.
-As an example, for SWAP gates--a key primitive for state transfer and manipulation~\cite{Robert2020,Foulk2022}--the gate duration scales as $ \tau = \frac{\pi}{4J} $ (assuming $ \hbar = 1 $), where $J$ quantifies qubit-qubit coupling.
-We use $\lambda_{0}$ to denote a typical noise amplitude, and one expects that for sufficiently large $J/\lambda_0$, the infidelity of quantum operations should decrease monotonically with increasing $J/\lambda_0$~\cite{Robert2020,Foulk2022}.
-For transmon devices, the threshold is around $J/\lambda_{0}\gtrsim100 $ \cite{Barends2014,Adam2022,Noiri2022}.
-However, sustaining this ratio in practical transmon devices remains cumbersome in strong coupling regimes~\cite{Caldwell2018,Kong2015}.

-Hence in the noisy intermediate-scale quantum era, identifying operational sweet spots, particularly in the regime $10\lesssim J/\lambda_{0}\lesssim 100 $, is crucial.
-For a fixed $J$, this means the system endures stronger noise than in the regime $J/\lambda_{0}\gtrsim100 $, yet it also permits a longer total duration for gate execution, thereby facilitating the realization of quantum algorithms if a sweet spot exists.